julsched/ss22_fp_mapc_gruppe2/docs/scenario.md

 ### adopt

 Adopts a role if the agent is in a role zone.
-If *adopt* is a keyword in your agent platform, you can use *adapt* instead.

 | No  | Parameter | Meaning                        |
 |-----|-----------|--------------------------------|